johnpapa/angular-ngrx-data/docs/faq.md

 * An _action_ is like a message.
 It always has a _type_.
 It often has a _payload_ which is the data for that message.

-* Action instances are immutable
+* Action instances are immutable.

-* Action instances are serializable (because the redux dev tools demand it and we should be able to persist them to local browser storage between user sessions);
+* Action instances are serializable (because the redux dev tools demand it and we should be able to persist them to local browser storage between user sessions).

 * All store values are immutable and serializable.